TomaszSopel/take-a-hike/README.md

 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Set up a PostgreSQL database.
 The database name should be `take_a_hike`.
 4. Run the `schema.sql` file to create the necessary tables.
-5. Configure the Twilio API credentials in the `sms.py` file.
+5. Set your Twilio API credentials as environment variables (TWILIO_SID, TWILIO_AUTH_TOKEN, TWILIO_NUMBER).
 6. Run the application using `python main.py`.

 ## Usage